Preview 2017: Is Ole Miss College Football’s Most Dangerous Team?

 Ole Miss wasn’t a lock to get to six wins this season, and if it did, it was most likely going to be off to some minor bowl game.
 Now, 5-7, 4-8, 8-4, 2-10 – it doesn’t matter.
 There’s no end game.
 There’s no carrot on the end of the stick.
 The season will be 12 games full of whatever they are, and then that’s it.

 Bad season?
-Whatever – blame it on the NCAA and the sanctions.
+Whatever – blame it on the loss of Freeze, the NCAA and the sanctions.

 Great year?
 Boom – the team overcame the problems and set the tone for the following few seasons.